 Source: Digital Competences of Educators

-Examples for Competence Frameworks for Educators
+Competence Frameworks for Educators

 Similar to frameworks for learners, the competency descriptions fo facilitators, teachers, trainers or educators are following the idea of competence as a combination of knowledge, skills and attitudes.
 They aim to fit to broad range of formal and non-formal educational contexts.